demidko/fuck-the-censors/README.md

 # Fuck The Censors

 The application replaces Unicode characters with superficially identical characters from other code pages.

-## Supported Languages

-* English
-* Russian

-## Usage

-The web app is available at fuck.the.censors.online from any device.
+Supported English and Russian.
+The web app is available at fuckthecensors.online from any device.